ducktors/turborepo-remote-cache/docs/custom-remote-caching.md

   "apiUrl": "http://localhost:3000"
 }
 ```
   3. Modify your Turborepo top-level config.
-From v1.8.x you need to specify the TURBO_TOKEN in the `~/.config/turbo/config.json` folder on your machine.
+From v1.8.x you need to specify the TURBO_TOKEN in the `~/.config/turbo/config.json` file on your PC.

 For example: